 While fire can destroy native grasses, invasive weeds like diffuse knapweed and Dalmatian toadflax can thrive.
 These weeds are bad news for cattle grazing, wildlife and biodiversity.

 “The weeds take over an area and just kill it so there’s no grass for the cows to eat,” Sieman said.
-“Cows don’t like [the weeds] and there’s a poisonous quality to the toadflax.
+“Cows don’t like it and there’s a poisonous quality to the toadflax.
 It’s brittle and bitter and they won’t touch it.”

 Even elk won’t browse the weeds.